 If this video was valuable, check out the entire Professional Learning Series.

 Let’s look at another reason students struggle with writing.
 Writing doesn’t take place all at once in fluid sentences and organized paragraphs.
 What?
-You mean writing takes more than fifteen minutes?
+Do you mean writing takes more than fifteen minutes?
 Yes.
-This challenge comes as students begin writing their pieces and are now making corrections because that’s what we do as teachers, we help students identify errors and fix them = learning.
+This challenge comes as students begin writing their pieces and are now making corrections because that’s what we do as teachers, we help students identify errors and fix them.
+This equates to learning.

 Strategy #3 to Support Writers

-An effective strategy for students is to use an analogy – usually tying the shoes, a sports related skill (use one the student enjoys), driving a car, etc. are great analogies to use.
-You know your student, so connect with him/her on this example.
+An effective strategy for students is to use an analogy – usually tying the shoes, a sports-related skill (use one the student enjoys), driving a car, etc. are great analogies to use.
+You know your student, so connect with him/her in this example.
 Help the student see that anything worth doing is worth practicing, even writing.

 Another great strategy for this challenge is to start small.
 Instead of the student revising the entire writing piece for all errors, focus on just one paragraph and one error type.
 Let the student use highlighters to locate the errors and colored pencils to make corrections.
 Instead of rewriting the entire piece, have the student just submit that one paragraph.

-Now, like most teachers, I always like to give the student a challenge and students like those challenges, too.
+Now, like most teachers, I always like to give the students a challenge, and students like those challenges, too.
 I will challenge the student to rework another paragraph and make the same error corrections or even correct a different type of error.
-I will only include one error type (content, style, form) and one mechanics error to correct at any time.
-This way students are practicing his or her learning, not feeling overwhelmed, and more apt to complete the assignment successfully and feeling accomplished.
+I will only include one error type (content, style, form) and one mechanic error to correct at any time.
+This way students are practicing his or her learning, not feeling overwhelmed, and are more apt to complete the assignment successfully and feel accomplished.

 Here are some of my favorite instructional writing books!